TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 A distribution is technically handled as an extension.
 Therefore you can make use of all :ref:`configuration options <extension-options>` as needed.

-After installing the extension, the signal :code:`afterExtensionInstall` is dispatched.
+After installing the extension, the event :ref:`AfterPackageActivationEvent<AfterPackageActivationEvent>` is dispatched.
 You may use this to alter your website configuration (e.g. color scheme) on the fly.